 A UX Strategist may: Partner with project or program owners to establish overall strategy; Determine when and how to involve other UX specialists; Ensure alignment with business goals at every stage; Recommend priorities and approaches driven by the product lifecycle or roadmap; Analyze market and user research; Collaborate and educate across the organization to drive user-focused decisions.

-When to hire them: Bring on this senior talent at the start of the product development lifecycle.
+When you need a UX Strategist: Bring on this senior talent at the start of the product development lifecycle.
 Match skill-to-task and task-to-cost by hammering out the most important problems and solutions at the top of the chain, far before the product moves into design and development.

 2. UX Researcher